latticexyz/mud/packages/explorer/README.md

 ## Installation

 Starting with MUD 2.2, the MUD templates come with the World Explorer installed.
 See [Getting started](https://mud.dev/quickstart) guide for MUD for more information.
-These instructions are how to use World Explorer on earlier versions of MUD.

-The easiest way to get World Explorer for earlier MUD versions is to create a project with the new template.
+If you have an existing MUD project you'd like to use World Explorer for, you can create a project with the new template and then use World Explorer from that project with your existing one:

 1. Create a project with the new template, which has World Explorer.
 Then, delete the files you no longer need.